cs-chan/Deep-Plant/GRU-CFA/README.md

 ## Dataset
 * PlantClef image dataset can be downloaded at [this https URL](http://www.imageclef.org/lifeclef/2015/plant).

-* Extract the convolutional features of the HGO-CNN pretrained using [caffe](http://caffe.berkeleyvision.org/).
+* Extract the convolutional features of the E-CNN pretrained using [caffe](http://caffe.berkeleyvision.org/).
 Details of the E-CNN can be read from [this PDF](http://cs-chan.com/doc/TIP_Plant.pdf).

-	1. After downloaded the PlantClef2015 dataset, users have to categorise the images into their respective species classes based on the information provided at [this https URL](http://www.imageclef.org/lifeclef/2015/plant)
+	1. After downloaded the PlantClef2015 dataset, users have to categorise the images into their respective species classes based on the information provided at [this https URL](http://www.imageclef.org/lifeclef/2015/plant).
 	2. Then, please run the ``` getfeatures.py ``` in the 'CNN' folder to extract the convolutional features from the pretrained [E-CNN](http://www.cs-chan.com/source/DeepPlant/E_CNN.zip) model.
 	    Mean file ``` species_mean_aug.npy ``` and the deploy.prototxt file ``` PlantClef_VGGmultipath_deploy  ``` are provided in the 'CNN' folder to run the code.